nrennie/nrennie.rbind.io/content/blog/2023-02-17-making-pretty-pdfs-with-quarto/index.md

 If you want to know how to distribute your Quarto extension as part of an R package, instead of through GitHub, this [blog post](https://spencerschien.info/post/r_for_nonprofits/quarto_template/) from [Spencer Schien](https://spencerschien.info/) will be very useful.

-This [blog post](https://meghan.rbind.io/blog/quarto-pdfs/) from [Meghan Hall](https://meghan.rbind.io/about/) gives some great tips for customising Quarto PDFs, including parameterised reports so you change the styling of your report based on parameters, and your data.
+This [blog post](https://meghan.rbind.io/blog/quarto-pdfs/) from [Meghan Hall](https://meghan.rbind.io/about/) gives some great tips for customising Quarto PDFs, including parameterised reports so you can change the styling of your report based on parameters, and your data.

 Now you're ready to go and create some beautiful looking PDFs with Quarto!